 Visit the Anne Frank House

 Before I visit a country, I read books to inspire my trip.
 (Read my whole list of favorites.)
-Before this trip I immersed myself in the world of Anne Frank.
+Before this trip, I immersed myself in the world of Anne Frank.
 Anne Frank was a Jewish girl who hid in an attic in the middle of Amsterdam in World War 2 to evade the Nazis.
-Learning about Anne Frank puts a face to the nameless masses effected by WW2 and to Amsterdam as a refuge for immigrants and acceptance through time.
+Learning about Anne Frank puts a face to the nameless masses affected by WW2 and to Amsterdam as a refuge for immigrants and acceptance through time.

-To understand the world of Anne Frank,, I read Anne Frank: The Diary of a Young Girl and Anne Frank Remembered by Miep Gies.
+To understand the world of Anne Frank, I read Anne Frank: The Diary of a Young Girl and Anne Frank Remembered by Miep Gies.
 Miep is one of the people who hid the Frank family and her book was my favorite, as it gave a broad view of what life was like in Amsterdam at the time.

 The museum is so well done- definitely one of the best in the world.
 You actually get to tour the annex where Anne and her family lived for around two years.